gabek/gabekangas.com/content/blog/2020-05-13-a-couple-dj-projects.md

 I built this to simplify distributing recordings I make.
 Ultimately in the form of blog posts and Podcasts.
 I use a [Static Site Generator](https://www.staticgen.com/) (specifically [Hugo](https://gohugo.io/)) to generate this web site.
 It takes a bunch of Markdown files and builds a web site out of it.
 It also renders a RSS feed.
 So I thought I'd use that as a jumping off point to add a [section of my site for mixes](/mixes/) I'm doing while in lockdown, as well as generate a [RSS feed](/mixes/index.xml) that people can use to subscribe to this as a Podcast.

 So it goes through each MP3 file, reads the ID3 information, and creates Markdown files that include a blurb of text extracted from the `commend` tag, the image, and sets the `genre` as a tag in the post.
 It also embeds a link to the audio in an `audio` html tag so you can just play it directly.

+Also, as a bonus if you're a Rekordbox user, if you save and record your sets using that software, Markcast will use the accompanying _cue_ file and add a playlist and approximate time to the post you generate.

 **[Check out some examples](/mixes/)** by clicking on one of the mix titles.